darianlio/Personal-Website/README.md

-# Hey, I'm Darian Lio
+# Darian Lio

+Computer Engineer / Software Developer

+B.AS Queen's University 2019

 ## This is my personal website.